 Do you have a practitioner who can prescribe medications?

 We do not provide this service.
 To find a practitioner who is covered by your insurance, please call your insurance company.

 Do I have to come to the window to check in at every appointment?

 No. After you are established with your therapist you may make yourself comfortable in the waiting room.
-If you are waiting past your appointment time, please inquire at the window.

 What are your office hours, and what do I need to bring with me on my first appointment?

 All of the therapists make their own appointments.
 They try to be accommodating and may have limited availability during unconventional hours.
 You will have to discuss this with your therapist.

 Please bring your insurance card to the window.
 The office will make a copy.